From Grapes to Glass

 What does this magical part do?
 Simply put, fermentation is where the sugar converts into alcohol.

-There are many different technologies and techniques used during this process, with the one used being dependant on the grape.
+There are many technologies and techniques used during this process, with the one used being dependent on the grape.

 The fermenting stage includes: